 If you were to hook up your line-level signal directly into a speaker, it would only produce a faint buzzing sound, if any sound at all, because the wattage is not high enough to significantly move the speakers.

-Most soundbars solve this by having an internal amplifier.
-An amplifier boosts the line-level signal by adding electricity, making it powerful enough to move your speakers and give you that beautiful home theater-quality sound.
+Most soundbars solve this by having a built-in amplifier.
+An amplifier boosts the line-level signal by adding electricity, making it powerful enough to move your speakers and give you that beautiful theater-quality sound.
 This is why they have a power adapter or need to be plugged into a wall outlet.

 Hooking up the surround sound system’s amplified sound to the already amplified soundbar is where you can run into significant problems.